 Gestation is approximately ten weeks and pups are usually born between March and July.
 Litter sizes can vary considerably, from 2 to 20 pups, with an average of 8 pups.
 The smaller litter sizes have been recorded from animals in captivity.

-Breeding females gives birth to their litters in grass-lined burrows, usually an abandoned aardvark hole.
+Breeding females gives birth to their litters in grass-lined burrows, usually an abandoned aardvark (Orycteropus afer) hole.
 The pups remain in the den with their mother for three to four weeks.

 The interval between litters is normally 12 to 14 months.